MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-orchestrator.md

 ---
-title: Use multiple LUIS and QnA models with Orchestrator - Bot Service
+title: Use multiple LUIS and QnA models with Orchestrator in the Bot Framework SDK
 description: Learn how bots can use multiple LUIS models and QnA Maker knowledge bases.
 See how to use Orchestrator to route user input to the correct model.
 keywords: Luis, QnA, Orchestrator, multiple services, route intents
-author: tsuwandy
+author: JonathanFingold
 ms.author: tiens
 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.date: 05/04/2021
+ms.date: 10/18/2021
 monikerRange: 'azure-bot-service-4.0'
 ---